-To build an effective app localization strategy for both keyword and creative optimization, an in-depth analysis of the trends and cultural differences of the target country is required.
+To build an effective app store localization strategy for both keyword and creative optimization, an in-depth analysis of the trends and cultural differences of the target country is required.
 This ensures that your visuals and text convey the intended message.
-Localizing your app or game well will help it resonate with the target users and drive downloads and positive reviews.
+Localizing your app/game well will help it resonate with the target users, boost app downloads and drive positive reviews.
 On the other hand, a poorly localized app or game can have the opposite effect.
 As a result, thorough research is extremely important.

-As for keywords, it is very important to choose the most appropriate ones to the market you are targeting because a keyword can be very popular in one country but not so much in another.
-Also, in many languages the same word can be expressed in different ways (formal vs informal) and even using completely different spelling.
-For example, in Japanese “puzzle” can be “パズル” (formal) or “ぱずる” (informal).
+It is very important to choose the most appropriate keywords for the market you are targeting.
+This is because a keyword can be very popular in one country but not so much in another.
+Also, in many languages, the same word can be expressed in different ways (formal vs informal) and even using completely different spellings.
+For example, in Japanese, “puzzle” can be “パズル” (formal) or “ぱずる” (informal).
 Knowing which version of the word to use and where is then extremely important.

-The semantic dictionary, a bulk list of keywords (about 100-200 per app/country/language), should include the most relevant terms for your app - terms that are directly or indirectly linked to your app’s genre and purpose.
-Your semantic dictionary should therefore include any potential search queries that would lead to your app.
+The semantic dictionary, a bulk list of keywords (about 100–200 per app/country/language), should include the most relevant terms for your app.
+These are terms that are directly or indirectly linked to your app’s genre and purpose.
+Your semantic dictionary should, therefore, include any potential search queries that would lead to your app.

 Once you have created your initial list of single-term keywords, try to produce all word combinations possible, including broad keywords and long-tail keywords (niche keywords).
 One way to do this on AppTweak is to select a set of high-volume keywords that you consider relevant to your app or game and to use the Keyword Shuffler to find long-tail combinations of those keywords.

-Once you have built your semantic dictionary, it is time to start looking at data using AppTweak’s Keyword Intelligence Tool.
-This step is highly important as it will help you clean up your semantic dictionary and make your final keyword selection.
+Once you have built your semantic dictionary, it is time to start looking at data using AppTweak’s keyword intelligence tools.
+This step is highly important, as it will help you clean up your semantic dictionary and make your final keyword selection.

 - Volume (Search Popularity) indicates how often a keyword is searched in the app stores.
 The volume varies between 5 and 100.
 The closer the figure is to 100, the more popular the keyword is in terms of searches.

 - The KEI (Keyword Efficiency Index) generated by AppTweak indicates the visibility potential of a keyword.
-It takes into account the keyword’s Volume and Chance score, so the higher the KEI, the more potential that keyword has to increase your app’s visibility.
+It takes into account the keyword’s volume and chance score.
+The higher the KEI, the more potential that keyword has to increase your app’s visibility.

 Once your final list of relevant single-term keywords to target is selected, start thinking of suggestions for your app or game’s metadata (title, subtitle, short description, keyword field, etc).

 To make sure your message is properly conveyed, we recommended having your metadata suggestions reviewed by a native speaker.
 The translator should preferably originate from the country you are targeting because a direct translation is not enough.
 Ask them to review your metadata suggestions and give you a few additional variations for each suggestion based on the keywords you have selected.
-In fact, sentence structure is very important as some structures make more sense and have better search volumes than others in that language.
+Some sentence structures make more sense and have better search volumes than others in that language.
 As a result, hiring a native speaker becomes even more important to correctly convey your message.

-To get the most out of your translator, it is not enough to provide him or her with your selection of keywords and metadata suggestions.
+To get the most out of your translator, it is not enough to provide them with your selection of keywords and metadata suggestions.
 It is also important to provide the translator with all the necessary information about your app or game.
-The more information you provide, the greater understanding the translator will have of your app or game.
+The more information you provide, the greater understanding the translator will have of your app.
 This, in turn, will increase the quality of your localized metadata and allow your localized app to further resonate with your target users.
-So, do not hesitate to share as much information as possible with your translator before and during the localization process.

 When you have launched your new app update with your localized keywords, wait about 4 to 6 weeks and then track the results.